red-name/node-wallet-impl/README.md

 monerolib is not currently finished.
 Therefore, the Monero wallet is haulted until then.

+## Getting xprvs from Exodus

+Exodus Wallet has no method to view your xprvs (extended private keys) You need to use a website like this: https://iancoleman.io/bip39/ (google "bip39 online" for alternatives)

+1. Enter your secret phrase in BIP39 Mnemonic textbox (make sure you audit the source first!!)
+2. xprv is in the Account Extended Private Key textbox

+For Bitcoin Cash and Litecoin, scroll back up to Coin and select BCH or LTC.
+Also uncheck the Uncheck Prefixes, so it's in 'xprv...' form.

 ## Contrubiting

 Feel free to open PRs and issues.
 If are you unsure of anything, don't hesitate to ask.